-Davies, Peter J. Department of Botany, Cornell University, Ithaca, New York.
+Davies, Peter J. School of Integrative Plant Science, Cornell University, Ithaca, New York.

 Last reviewed:November 2016